pjlab-songcomposer/songcomposer/README.md

   width: 100%;" />

 ## 📜 News
+🚀 [2023/6/12] We enhanced SongComposer to a whole-song level and the [demo page](https://pjlab-songcomposer.github.io) is updated!

 🚀 [2023/3/21] The finetune code of [SongComposer](https://github.com/pjlab-songcomposer/songcomposer/tree/main/finetune) are publicly available and the weights of [SongComposer_pretrain](https://huggingface.co/Mar2Ding/songcomposer_pretrain) and [SongComposer_sft](https://huggingface.co/Mar2Ding/songcomposer_sft) are publicly available on Hugging Face🤗.